thenexthub/Codira/docs/TextFormatting.rst

   ("``\(...)``").
 Cocoa programmers can still use Cocoa localization APIs for localization jobs.

-  In Swift, only the most common cases need to be very terse.
+  In Codira, only the most common cases need to be very terse.
   Anything "fancy" can afford to be a bit more verbose.
 If and when we address localization and design a full-featured dynamic string formatter, it may make sense to incorporate features of ``printf``